otsokarhu/JuttuSaitti/README.md

 JuttuSaitti is an online forum, where people can register, create new conversation topics and comment them.

-For now, users can register, login, and post topics
+For now, users can register, login, add categories and then topics to them with unique content, and comment on those topics

 To Do:
-comments
+contact page
-better environment for the app contact page etc
+deleting topics and comments

 How to start it: